Two minutes ago a customer purchased your product online. Like all your other customers this is a person, not a demographic.

 Their perspective is very important because it’s their worldview and how they see the world, not yours.

-By being able to emphasize with your prospective customer you’ll understand them.
+By being able to empathize with your prospective customer you’ll understand them.
 When you understand them, you can create products and services that they’ll want to buy.

 Creating an empathy map